copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-Empowering and amplifying local content creators through global community support.

-We are an ever-expanding collective of audiovisual experts and enthusiasts exploring art and creativity with decentralized and open-source technologies.
-Our focus is on empowering communities through content creation, education, and grassroots event support.
+We’re an ever-expanding collective of audiovisual experts and enthusiasts exploring art and creativity through decentralized, open-source technologies, activating communities via content creation, education, and grassroots event support.

-Our mission is to share and preserve knowledge from conferences, meetups, and camps, making it accessible to all.
+Our mission is to spread and preserve knowledge from conferences, meetups, and camps, making it accessible to all.
 We aim to foster community building, break down barriers, and create opportunities for learning, collaboration, and contribution.

 We don’t just record and livestream events — we engage with communities, share skills, and help build a network of empowered creators.
 Together, we amplify individual voices and expand our collective impact.